arnob-das/arnob-das/README.md

 ## I'm a Web Developer, Programmmer and Blogger!!

-- 🌱 I’m currently learning nodejs and nextjs
+- 🌱 I’m currently learning reactjs
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Contribute to Open Source projects
+- 🥅 2023 Goals: Contribute to Open Source projects
 - ⚡ Fun fact: I love to travel and ride by bike